Volunteer at Mystic Seaport Museum

 The Collections Research Center is the major occupant of the Rossie Mill Building across the street from the Museum.
 The collections housed there primarily cover the last two centuries of America and the Sea.
 The opportunities presented in this facility are multifaceted.
-To get more in-depth information in any of these areas, the Volunteer Services Office can set up a time for you to meet with those involved directly in your area of interest.
+At volunteer orientation you will receive more in-depth information about these areas.

 The Gung-Ho Squad consists of a group of volunteers who provide support to the Shipyard staff and Facilities staff in all areas of activities.
 They are a seasonal group that meets every other Saturday from November to April.

 The Maritime Gallery specializes in selling contemporary maritime works of art (paintings, sculpture, scrimshaw, and models) and is open to the public daily 10 a.m. to 5 p.m.
 It holds five shows a year beginning at the end of April through December 31 as well as a series of art programs in winter/spring when artists give live demos and lectures in the gallery.
 Volunteers greet visitors and occasionally help the Director and Assistant Director with miscellaneous projects.

 The Junior Volunteers (ages 13-17) at Mystic Seaport Museum are an integral part of the summer operations at the Museum.
 Their contributions enhance the visitors’ experience and enable Mystic Seaport Museum to enrich and extend its program offerings.
 Junior volunteer opportunities are varied and extend through a number of Mystic Seaport Museum departments.
 Each June we have an orientation for interested Junior Volunteers who would like to join us for the summer.
 The departments that offer Junior Volunteer opportunities are listed below.
 We also have events during the year for those who would like to extend their volunteer experience throughout the school year.

 Mystic Seaport Museum Boathouse